 “In response to the statement by the Acting Prime Minister Hon.
 Filimoni Vosarogo, the pageant committee defers to the line minister, Minister for Local Government and Housing Hon.
 Maciu Nalumisa, who has instructed the committee to proceed with Miss Ailava Samuels to represent Fiji to the Miss Pacific Islands Pageant,” the statement said.

-The committee added that government does not interfere in operational decisions of independent pageant organisations, stating that the comments made by Hon.
+The committee added that the government does not interfere in operational decisions of independent pageant organisations, stating that the comments made by Hon.
 Vosarogo contradicted those of Prime Minister Sitiveni Rabuka and Minister Maciu Katamotu Nalumisa, who had earlier presented a cabinet paper on the matter.

 Dispute remains unsettled